What costs and expenses are permissible under the FINRA Investor Education Foundation grant program?

 Is there an application form for the FINRA Investor Education Foundation?

 Yes.
 To be considered for a grant, applicants must first submit a completed Project Concept Form.
 The Foundation will respond by email within one month of receipt and either decline the request or invite a full proposal.
 Please see An Overview of the Decision Making Process for further details.

 Where should I send my FINRA Investor Education Foundation Project Concept?

 Email your completed Project Concept Form to firstname.lastname@example.org.

 How long does the FINRA Investor Education Foundation funding last?

-Projects should be completed within 36 months of the grant award.
-Those exceeding 36 months will be considered if justification for the additional time is included in the proposal.
+Ideally projects should be completed within 24 months of the grant award.
+Those exceeding 24 months will be considered if justification for the additional time is included in the proposal.
 It is the responsibility of the applicant to present a timeline that reflects the duration of the project.
 Grant funding will be awarded based on a performance timeline and disbursed in installments according to conditions specified in a grant agreement.